Xlocsinjr/progProject/PROCESS.md

 functionality still needs to be cleaned up.
 - Added a tooltip for the world map.
 - Can now add countries to the other plots by clicking on the worldmap.

+#### 26-01-2018   week3 - friday
+- Presentation notes:
+  - Look back to MVP.
+Are the conditions met?
+  - Perhaps add functionality that countries can be removed from the bottom charts by clicking on the dots or the bars.
+This will make the country removal dropdown obsolete.
+  - Maybe the barchart can be a bit larger since it gets crowded very quickly when adding more countries.